Polyurethane Glue Guide – Urethane Applications and Tutorials

 In the following you will find the advantages and disadvantages of hotmelts:

 Fields of Application

 The areas of application of hot-melt adhesives are very diverse.
-Hotmelts are not only used in the packaging industry and in bookbinding, but also in the production of cardboard and labels, in the automotive industry and in assembly.
-In principle, Hot Melts can be used to bond almost any material imaginable: on metals, rubber, plastics, glass and ceramics, wood, cardboard, cork and various fabrics.
+Hotmelts are not only used in the packaging industry and bookbinding, but also in the production of cardboard and labels, in the automotive industry, and in assembly.
+In principle, Hotmelts can be used to bond almost any material imaginable: on metals, rubber, plastics, glass and ceramics, wood, cardboard, cork, and various fabrics.
 Felt and leather can also be bonded with them.

 This means that hot-melt adhesives are widely used not only in the private but also in the industrial sector.
 Both the manufacturing and the health and hygiene industry benefit from the positive properties of these adhesives.

-Although PU adhesives are often slightly more expensive, they make up for this minor disadvantage with their positive properties.
-They can therefore be applied to a wide range of materials.
-Their adhesive properties are very good and they adhere surfaces to each other very well if they are applied on one side.
+Although PU adhesives are often slightly more expensive, they make up for this minor disadvantage with their favorable properties.
+They can, therefore, be applied to a wide range of materials.
+Their adhesive properties are excellent, and they adhere surfaces to each other very well if they are applied on one side.
 Their handling is also quite simple.
-Even with the PU 2K adhesives you as a user usually get along well, as double cartridges are now also available.
+Even with the PU 2K adhesives, you as a user, usually get along well, as double cartridges are now also available.
 This saves you the mixing.

-Furthermore PU adhesives have a high tensile strength as well as a very good weather resistance.
+Furthermore, PU adhesives have a high tensile strength as well as excellent weather resistance.